kikihsieh/DragonAdventureBonanza/README.md

 * In ecs/entities/player.hpp change the line "health->health = 10;" to whatever number you want.
 * To change the number of lives in the boss level, look in night_sky.cpp

+#### Info
+The name of your game: Dragon Adventure Bonanza
+The names of your team members: Arden Allen, Dian (Desta) Chi, Karen Hong, Kiki Hsieh, Mayesha Kabir, Austin Kobayashi A short description of the game: TODO
+A still image of the game: TODO
+A short video of your gameplay: TODO

 ## Milestone 4: Final Game
 ### Features implemented this milestone
 * UI/ UX